lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 This document describes how to layer the Certificate Management Protocol (CMP) over HTTP.

-It includes the updates on RFC 6712 specified in CMP Updates [RFCAAAA] Section 3 and obsoleted both documents.
+It includes the updates on RFC 6712 specified in CMP Updates RFC 9480 Section 3 and obsoleted both documents.
 These updates introduce CMP URIs using a Well-known prefix.